karthik/life-hacks/travel.md

 Verizon's global plan is a total and complete scam.
 [Telestial](http://www.telestial.com/), which I keep as a backup works in most countries but is exorbitantly expensive.

-Always grab something local.
+Always grab a local SIM card.
 Denmark, for e.g. is shockingly cheap.

 ### __Keeping your voice__